 * encourage a diverse group of girls entering 8th grade to take math and science courses each year during high school

 * inspire young women to consider careers in science, technology, engineering or math.

 The week is full of hands-on projects.
 Classes include robotics, rocketry, chemistry, physics, marine biology, astronomy, and math.
 Special presenters can offer bats, raptors, biotechnology, forensics.
 Each camp has a different field trip: Stanford Trekkers, for example, go out on San Francisco bay.
 The program introduces girls to professional women, historic women in math and science and, perhaps most importantly, the university campus experience.

 The staff is all volunteer — credentialed middle school teachers and stem [science, technology, engineering and math] professionals and includes more than 100 AAUW-California branch members.
 A second generation is now participating — that is, former Tech Trekkers are now in staff positions as dorm moms and nurses.
 Some former Tech Trekkers are invited back while they are still in high school to be teaching assistants.

 AAUW North Tahoe has participated in Tech Trek since the first year when we sent a local girl to the Stanford University camp.
 In the years since, 4, 5, 6 or 7 girls from North Tahoe have gone to Stanford and, starting in 2006, also to Fresno State.
-This coming summer, we plan to send several local girls to camp at UC Davis.
+This summer, we sent 6 girls to camp at UC Davis.